IzzyTheDreamingFox/FoxTech-DNA/README.md

 (While the app tries to find the folder automatically, it can, in the case of a custom setup, not find the folders.
 If this happens you’ll have to set these yourself in the provided form.)
 - Once that’s over, you're ready to go!

+## Usage
+The best time to use DNA is before or after your play session. <br>
+If you wish to sort your inventory, or transfer ships and do other things, while the game is running please take the following steps to make sure your changes will be saved. <br>
+- While in game, save (for example using a save-beacon or entering/exiting a ship) and pause the game (esc-button).
+- Switch to the application and reload your save game you wish to edit.
+- Make the changes you wish to make and save those changes.
+- Go back to the game and reload the most recent save. <br>

+If you followed the steps correctly, you should now be playing on the edited save.

 # Licence
 This free-to-use application (and it will stay that way) is licenced under the copyleft GNU General Public Licence.